robertodr/cnpy/README.md

 };
 ```

-See `example1.cpp` for examples of how to use the library. `example1` will also
+See the sample tests for examples of how to use the library.
-be built during CMake installation.